 - oversee records disposition

 The proper creation of records is also an important step in records management.
-The Conference Archivist has developed a Records Inspection Checklist to help congregations ensure that all the elements of the record are captured.
+The Regional Council Archivist has developed a Minutes Inspection Checklist to help congregations ensure that all the elements of the record are captured in minutes.
 In addition to the checklist, a Historic Roll Guideline Sheet and an Historic Roll FAQ Sheet is available for congregations.
 The following resources can also prove useful when creating records and developing a records schedule:

 - Financial Handbook for Congregations, 2005